 - Have been in operation for at least 12 months and be a stand-alone business or housed under a parent agency.

-**REDF’s focus populations include those who are previously incarcerated, navigating homelessness, mental illness and addiction, domestic violence and human trafficking, opportunity youth, or who have refugee/asylee status.
-While disabilities are a significant barrier for many individuals, REDF does not focus on this population.
+**REDF’s focus populations include those who’ve experienced incarceration, homelessness, mental illness and addiction, domestic violence, human trafficking, opportunity youth, and individuals who have refugee/asylee status

 To facilitate this partnership, we will be reviewing applications based on the following criteria:

 - Leadership: The leader has a demonstrated interest in and capacity for being an active Accelerator participant – to learn from, share with, and teach others.

 - Organizational Capacity: The ESE is in an overall strong position, both operationally and financially, to build on what already exists and with the right support and resources, grow over the next 3 years.
 The ESE has data reporting and tracking capabilities, and financial sustainability.